SumoLogic/sumologic-documentation/docs/apm/traces/get-started-transaction-tracing/instrument-application-opentelemetry/ruby-on-rails-opentelemetry-auto-instrumentation.md

 ---
 id: ruby-on-rails-opentelemetry-auto-instrumentation
+title: Ruby on Rails OpenTelemetry auto-instrumentation
+sidebar_label: Ruby on Rails OpenTelemetry auto-instrumentation
+description: Learn how to collect telemetry data from Ruby on Rails applications.
 ---

-# Ruby on Rails OpenTelemetry auto-instrumentation

 [Opentelemetry-Ruby](https://github.com/open-telemetry/opentelemetry-ruby) gives the possibility to obtain telemetry data from Ruby on Rails (RoR) applications by adding a few lines of code to your project.

 There are a few simple steps to instrument the application and export the telemetry data by [OpenTelemetry Protocol exporter](https://github.com/open-telemetry/opentelemetry-ruby/tree/opentelemetry-exporter-otlp/v0.21.2/exporter/otlp).

 ## Step 1.
 OpenTelemetry dependencies installation

 Installation of the packages listed below is required to apply the instrumentation and export telemetry data.
 All listed gems are located on RubyGems.org and they can be installed in two different ways:

 * **gem** command:

    ```
    $ gem install opentelemetry-sdk -v 1.0.2
    $ gem install opentelemetry-exporter-otlp -v 0.21.2
    ```

 * **bundler**, the packages have to be inserted into your **gemfile** and the **bundle install** command has to be run:

    ```
    gem 'opentelemetry-sdk', '1.0.2'
    gem 'opentelemetry-exporter-otlp', '0.21.2'